Why Do Most Digital Transformations Fail?

 From an ROI standpoint, it is an investment very few leaders would feel confident about, especially with only a 30 percent chance of success.

 Yet legacy businesses cannot opt out of transformation.
 For most, survival depends on their ability to innovate.
 Without ongoing transformation, they risk losing relevance to digital-first competitors that better serve the expectations of younger, digitally native consumers.
-Millenials and Gen Z, according to Nielsen, are now the largest consumer group in history.
+Millennials and Gen Z, according to Nielsen, are now the largest consumer group in history.

 What if leaders could reverse engineer the most common causes of failure and double the average success rate from 30 percent to around 60 percent?

 A 60 percent success rate is still not ideal, but it would provide far more confidence for organizations planning multi-year, high-stakes transformation initiatives.
-Before we can attempt this, however, we need a clear understanding of the primary factors that cause failure and how each can be mitigated.
+Before we can attempt this, we need a clear understanding of the primary factors that cause failure and how each can be mitigated.

 Strong and competent leadership is one of the most consistent predictors of organizational performance.
 McKinsey estimates that exceptional leaders generate nearly 80 percent more shareholder value over a ten-year period than their peers.
 This holds especially true during periods of large-scale transformation.